YaoXinZhi/AnneSophie_PhD_CitationClassification/citation_classification/README.md

-# Classification of Rhetorical Citation Functions by Discipline
+# Classification of rhetorical citation functions by discipline

 This repository contains several files related to the classification of rhetorical citation functions across different disciplines.